paultibe/Travellog/README.md

 - As a user, I want to be able to access all the destinations I've travelled to in my life.
 - As a user, I want to be able to save the travel destinations I have entered into the database onto a file.
 - As a user, I want to be able to load travel destinations from a file into the database.

+# Instructions for Grader

+- You can generate the first required event related to adding Xs to a Y by clicking the "Add a Destination" button.
+  - Then, in the pop-up window, enter all fields and click the "submit" button when done.
+- You can generate the second required event related to adding Xs to a Y by clicking the "View your Destinations" button.
+  - This will open a new pop-up with all destinations printed.
+- You can locate my visual component by looking at the recommended travel destination at the bottom of the GUI.
+- You can save the state of my application by clicking the "Save Your Database" button and then entering the name of
+  - your database in the pop-up pane and clicking "ok".
+- You can reload the state of my application by clicking the "Load a Database" button and entering the name of your
+  - database in the pop-up pane and clicking "ok".

+where to find the visual component that was added to your project (e.g., background image, image added to button) how does the user save the state of the application to file how does the user load the state of the application from file